uri-ncipher/NetDepMultiCluster/README.md

 guide future social network study designs to avoid spurious associations, particularly when the true autocorrelation processes are unknown.

+## Data
+The simulated data are in the google drive link

 ## Code for Reproducibility